-The Heritage Presbyterian exists to retrieve the riches of Southern Presbyterianism and place them back into the hands of the church.
+The Heritage Presbyterian exists to retrieve the spiritual riches of Southern Presbyterianism.

 For many pastors, theologians, and thoughtful Christians, the wisdom of the church’s past is an invaluable resource.
 We look to Augustine, John Calvin, Martin Luther, Charles Spurgeon, the early church fathers, the Reformers, the Puritans, and many others because their writings continue to instruct, sharpen, and encourage the church today.